rancher/docs/content/rancher/v2.0-v2.4/en/installation/requirements/_index.md

 {{% /tab %}}
 {{% /tabs %}}

-### CPU and Memory for Rancher prior to v2.4.0
+### CPU and Memory for Rancher before v2.4.0

 {{% accordion label="Click to expand" %}}
-These requirements apply to installing Rancher on an RKE Kubernetes cluster prior to Rancher v2.4.0:
+These requirements apply to installing Rancher on an RKE Kubernetes cluster before Rancher v2.4.0:

 | Deployment Size | Clusters  | Nodes      | vCPUs                                           | RAM                                             |
 | --------------- | --------- | ---------- | ----------------------------------------------- | ----------------------------------------------- |